stevefsp/Lizitt-Unity3D-Outfitter/README.md

 ## Notice

-**This project is in flux.**  It has undergone a major redesign.
-The redesign is undergoing final testing, with components being checked-in as their testing is completed.
-This message will be removed and release v0.2.0 created once the entire process is complete.
+**This project is in flux** as its undergoes a major redesign.
+Components are checked-in as individual unit testing is completed.
+Changes will be frequent and proper integration testing is limited during this phase.
+Release v0.2.0 will be created once the design has stabilized and all testing completed.

 ## Overview